cooperlees/monitord/README.md

 # Pure ini - no yes/no for bools

 [monitord]
+# Set a custom dbus address to connect to
+# OPTIONAL: If not set, we default to the Unix socket below
+dbus_address = unix:path=/run/dbus/system_bus_socket
+# Get debug output
 debug = false
 # Run as a daemon or 1 time
 daemon = false